Bladeavis/Emotion-based-Chatbot/README.md

 Here you can access the combination of the Chatbot we downloaded from Huggingface and the BERT Model that analyzes Sentiment: https://colab.research.google.com/drive/1UVocScWBv3zDgruO6nvds5m0RObqJNDd?usp=sharing

-Chatbot Model = "facebook/blenderbot_small-90M"
+Chatbot Model: "facebook/blenderbot_small-90M"

-Sentiment Model = "distilbert-base-uncased"
+Sentiment Model: "distilbert-base-uncased"

 1. Install the required libraries: `pip install transformers` and `pip install torch`